top of page

 Yes.
 Like any other school, if a student fails to meet academic benchmarks, is truant, or has significant behavior issues, a different school environment may be more suitable.
 All policies and procedures are explained in the student handbook.

-At this time, Pella does not take part in the Special Needs Scholarship Program (SNSP) and doesn't have traditional Individualized Education Plans (IEP).
-However, our Learning Plans are tailored to each student, similar to how IEPs are customized.
-The presentation, pace, and curricula can be specifically chosen to accommodate most of a special education profile.
+At this time, Pella does not take part in the Special Needs Scholarship Program (SNSP) and does not offer traditional Individualized Education Plans.
+However, our Learning Plans are tailored to each student in much the same way.
+The presentation, pace, and curricula can be chosen to meet most special education needs.

 Is Pella Hill accredited?

-Pella Hill is pre-accredited through the Association of Christian Schools International (ACSI) and in the Impact Christian Schools (ICS) consortium.
+Pella Hill is pre-accredited through the Association of Christian Schools International (ACSI) and part of the Impact Christian Schools (ICS) consortium.

 Where can I learn more?

 1. Sign up to be a subscriber.
-We promise not to flood your inbox!
-SUBSCRIBE HERE
+We promise not to flood your inbox! (submit your email below)